CHughes13/late-night-cafe/README.md

 ### User Stories
 Please see [GitHub project board](https://github.com/users/CHughes13/projects/2/views/1) for full details.
 ![latte-night-cafe-creenshot 2024-08-14 162917](https://github.com/user-attachments/assets/a94a7ee3-7eec-4396-96ad-2aa1be35126b)

+__As a user:__
+- I want to register an account so that I can make a booking and keep track of my past/future bookings.
+  - A user can create and register an account.
+  - The user can then log in.
+  - When the user is logged in they can make a booking.

+- I want to be able to easily book a table so that I can reserve a spot for my visit.
+  - User can create, edit/update, and cancel their booking with ease.

+- I want to see all the bookings I have made in one place so that I can keep track of them and see when I was at the venue previously.
+  - User has access to their own dashboard where they can sort their past bookings, as well as create, edit/update, and cancel their booking with ease.

+- I want to be able easily contact the venue and see opening times.
+  - Opening times and location need to be obviously visible.
+  - Several options to contact the venue, including social media, email, and phone.

+__As a site admin:__
+- I want to be able to create, read, update, and delete all bookings so that I can successfully manage my business.
+This will help me know when the cafe will be busier and when I need to schedule staff.
+  - Site admin has access to their own dashboard where they can sort through all users bookings, as well as create, edit/update, and cancel any booking with ease.

+- I want customers to be able to easily contact the venue and see opening times.
+  - Opening times and location need to be obviously visable.
+  - Several ways in which the user can contact the venue, including social media, email, and phone.

+- I want the booking system to automatically disallow invalid or double bookings to save me time.
+  - Add validators to the "Create a booking" page to ensure double bookings can't occur (table number and timeslots).
+  - Clearly provide automatic feedback to the user so they know what went wrong and what to do next so they can successfully make a reservation.

 ## Initial Planning Stage - Wireframes